federicotdn/verb/README.md

 > [!NOTE]
 > Code tags will be evaluated when exporting a request.

+### Cookies

+The Emacs `url` library (which Verb uses) has [support for cookies](https://www.gnu.org/software/emacs/manual/html_node/url/Cookies.html).
+This means that responses with the `Set-Cookie` header present will create cookies locally, that will later be sent back via the `Cookie` header.

 ### Babel Integration
 Verb also works on Org [Babel](https://orgmode.org/worg/org-contrib/babel/) source blocks.
 This feature allows you to send an HTTP request, and view the results in the same `.org` buffer where the request was read from.
 You can also export requests to different formats (like `curl`) and view the results in the same buffer as well.